MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-connection-reference.md

 ## Share connections with another user so flows can be enabled

-When a flow is enabled, the enabling user needs to own all the connections.
+When a flow is turned on (enabled), the user turning on the flow needs to own all the connections.
 This is usually accomplished by having the flow owner create the connections inside all the connection references that the flow uses.
-If a user other than the owner provides the connections on a flow, then those connections need to be shared with the owner who is enabling (turning on) the flow.
+If a user other than the flow owner provides the connections on a flow, then the flow needs to be turned on (enabled) by the owner of those connections or the connections need to be shared with the user who is turning on the flow.

 > [!NOTE]
 >